chharvey/counterpoint/docs/spec/algorithms.md

 Void!
 VarCheck(SemanticIdentifier id) :=
 	1. *If* the validator does not contain a record for `id`:
-		1. *Throw:* a ReferenceError. // Variable is not declared.
+		1. *Throw:* a new ReferenceError01.
+	// TODO: Throw a ReferenceError02 if the variable is declared further down in source.
 ;

 Void!
 VarCheck(Or<SemanticTemplate, SemanticOperation, SemanticStatementExpression, SemanticAssignment, SemanticGoal> list) :=